firassaada/Linux_Commands_Shell_and_Scripting_Essentials/LinuxCommands.md

  * hostname : Name of the host machine
  * hostname -i : The ip address of the host machine
  * history: shows all command u typed  from the start
+ * kill   : It is used to send signals to processes or to terminate processes(kill 1234 : kill process with id1234)
  * less   : Shows you large files
  * locate : Quickly locates files and directories by name, using a pre-built database.(ex :locate 'note')
  * locate -i :-i désactive la sensibilité à la casse,permet de rechercher un fichier sans savoir son nom exact.